shirinR/Amazon-like-storefront/README.md

 ### Challenge #2: Manager View (Next Level)

-* Create a new Node application called `bamazonManager.js`.
+* Node application called `bamazonManager.js`.
 Running this application will:

   * List a set of menu options: